ENTRY ONLY NEW ENGLAND

 A change to the Contingent (CTG) status has been approved by the MLS PIN Board of Directors.
 This change is being made to address the overwhelming number of listings being left in CTG status when they are not available for showings or should not actually be in an active status.
 According to the MLS PIN front office staff, CTG listings account for approximately 25% of the current active listing inventory in the MLS, and as a result, the CTG listings that are legitimately available for showings are being lost amidst the overwhelming number of those that are not truly available.

-It’s clear the MLS front office staff is signaling that Contingent status has been abused, or misused at best, and they’re taking corrective action, namely to maintain the underlying integrity of the MLS’ data on property listings.
+It’s clear the MLS front office staff is signaling Contingent status has been abused, or misused at best, and they’re taking corrective action, namely to maintain the underlying integrity of the MLS’ data on property listings.

 Practically speaking, what does this mean for an MLS listing, be that an entry only MLS listing or otherwise?